Frequently Asked Questions

 I'm not artistic, is art therapy for me?

 Art Therapy is not about being artistic!
 It's about using art materials to tap into our innermost feelings thereby enabling us to focus energy on working through those feelings.
 Sometimes, when words are hard to say, art making allows us to express ourselves in a way that feels safer, a key element while in therapy.
-In the virtual art therapy studio, we will work with the art materials that you have to hand and I can give you directives to help you get started.
-If you have questions, don't hesitate to contact me and have a discussion about your needs to see if art therapy will be the right fit for you.
+Working from the comfort of your own home, we will utilize whatever art materials you have on hand, there's no need to buy anything or have art making experience!
+If you have questions, don't hesitate to contact me to arrange your free consultation to see if art therapy will be the right fit for you.

 Art as therapy is the process of making art that helps us to relax, de-stress, reduce negative thoughts and experience positive feelings.
 Activities can include, but are not limited to painting, drawing, doodling, art journaling, fabric art, sculpting and pottery making.
 Therapeutic creativity includes the act of being creative, for example gardening, cooking, playing music, dancing and writing.
 When the activities conducted involve learning new, interesting techniques, positive social interaction, voluntary attention and movement, it helps to promote resiliency and coping skills (Haas-Cohen & Findlay, 2015).
 These activities only have to be enjoyed to be of benefit!